kyle2277/bf2_Frosty_Mesh_Importer/README.md

 Before a mesh can be imported, its Compiled Resource (res) files must be exported for FrostMeshy.
 A mesh's res files can be exported either of the two following ways:
 - Right-click on the mesh in the main asset explorer and click `Export Mesh Files`.
 Use the file select pop-up to navigate into the desired output folder.
 All the res files belonging to the selected mesh will be exported to this location.
 **OR**
 - Export from the Res/Chunk explorer window.
-For the res file associated with your mesh (blocks and \_mesh for a mesh. blocks, clothwrapping, \_mesh, and eacloth for              cloth), select the file in the res explorer and click the `Export Res` button in the toolbar at the top of the window
+For the res file associated with your mesh (blocks and \_mesh for a mesh. blocks, clothwrapping, \_mesh, and eacloth for              cloth), select the file in the res explorer and click the `Export Res` button in the toolbar at the top of the window.

 **DO NOT use Frosty Editor's default right-click > export function** or the res file cannot be re-imported automatically.